 ILSFA Approved Vendors have encountered many homeowners interested in participating in the Residential Solar (Small) sub-program, but who were unable to host solar panels at their residences because of needed home repairs and/or upgrades prior to installing solar panels.
-While some Approved Vendors might cover electrical upgrades, none of the Approved Vendors currently working in the Residential Solar (Small) sub-program have covered roof repairs as part of their solar projects because of the higher cost of these repairs.
+While some Approved Vendors might cover electrical upgrades, none of the Approved Vendors currently working in the Residential Solar (Small) sub-program have covered roof repairs as a part of their solar projects because of the higher cost of these repairs.

-According to the U.S. Department of Energy's Office of Energy Efficiency & Renewable Energy, The national average cost for residential roof replacement is \$10,000.
-The Program Administrator's research indicates that the Chicago average cost for residential roof replacement in 2025 is between \$6,049 - \$14,515, and the national average is \$9,516.2 Additionally, the labor needed for roof replacements accounted for about 60% of the cost, and the other 40% of roof repair costs were for materials.3
+According to the U.S. Department of Energy's Office of Energy Efficiency & Renewable Energy, the the national average cost for residential roof replacement is \$10,000.
+The Program Administrator's research indicates that the Chicago average cost for residential roof replacement in 20254 is between -\$6,049 - \$14,515\$11,858 \$25,941, and the the national average is \$9,516.
+Central Illinois average cost is around \$9,895.
+Additionally, the labor needed for roof replacements accounted for about 60% of the cost, and the other 40% of roof repair costs were for materials.